RyufathSoepeno/React-Native-Programming/README.md

 	1. type "cd Folder_Name"
 	2. type "code ."

-5. You run ur code on app.js
+5. You run and program ur code on app.js

 Note: It is best you safe ur progress code on Github, because you can only run and code on App.js, renaming them may cause complications
 =============================================